 (d) The Parties consent to electronic recording of scheduling and other communications required or necessary in performing their respective obligations under this Agreement, which recordings may be used as evidence of the Parties’ intended course of conduct under this Agreement (subject to objections for relevance and materiality), provided that, in the event of a dispute, a Party shall upon request provide to the other Party a copy of any recording relevant to the issue in dispute.

-(e) This Agreement and any Transaction entered into confer no rights whatsoever upon any person other than the Parties and shall not create, or be interpreted as creating, any standard of care, duty or liability to any person not a Party to this Agreement.
-This Agreement does not establish a partnership or joint venture between the Parties.
-EPMI has entered into this Agreement in return for the consideration provided for under this Agreement.

-(f) Article and Section headings used are for convenience of reference only, are not part of this Agreement and are not to affect the construction of, or to be taken into consideration in interpreting, this Agreement.
+(e) This Agreement and any Transaction entered into confer no rights whatsoever upon any person other than the Parties and shall not create, or be interpreted as creating, any standard of care, duty or liability to any person not a Party to this Agreement. (f) Article and Section headings used are for convenience of reference only, are not part of this Agreement and are not to affect the construction of, or to be taken into consideration in interpreting, this Agreement.

 (g) Neither this Agreement nor any provision hereof may be waived, amended or modified except pursuant to an agreement or agreements in writing entered into by FRONTERA and EPMI.